KeirLoire/topwar-chat-spy/README.md

 We are not responsible for any damages or loss upon use of this software.

-We don't encourage any illegal activity against TopWar and this is for educational purposes only.
+We strongly discourage any illicit activity and this is for educational purposes only.

 Use at your own risk!